Triple P International and the University of Queensland

 The University of Queensland (UQ) is located in Australia and is ranked among the top one percent of universities worldwide.
 UQ is a member of Universitas 21 – a select international network of comprehensive, research-intensive universities committed to world-best quality and practice.

 UQ is the owner of the copyright of the Triple P - Positive Parenting Program® (Triple P), which has been developed over a number of decades by Professor Matthew Sanders and fellow researchers at the University's Parenting and Family Support Centre.
-In 2001, after many years attempting to disseminate Triple P, UQ's technology transfer arm, UniQuest, granted a worldwide dissemination licence (under strict quality assurance requirements) to Triple P International (TPI).
+In 2001, after many years attempting to disseminate Triple P, UQ's technology transfer arm, UniQuest, granted a worldwide licence (under strict quality assurance requirements) to Triple P International (TPI), a social enterprise created specifically for the purpose of disseminating Triple P.

 TPI is a private company and its Managing Director is Mr Desmond McWilliam.
 UniQuest, UQ and its researchers have no shares in, or control of, TPI.
 Royalty payments from TPI's publishing and dissemination of Triple P are made to UniQuest, and are distributed to UQ and to contributory authors in accordance with the University's intellectual property rights policy.
 TPI engages the services of Professor Sanders to ensure the program integrity is maintained.